-- (C) if the Commission has not initiated a proceeding pursuant to subsection (e) of Section 16-108.6 of this Act prior to the effective date of this amendatory Act of the 98th General Assembly, then the utility shall file with the Commission, within 45 days after such effective date, a plan for accelerating the commencement of the utility's meter deployment schedule approved in the final Commission order on rehearing entered in Docket No. 12-0298 and the Commission shall, after notice and hearing, approve or approve as modified such plan within 90 days after the utility's filing; - (2) if this amendatory Act of the 98th General Assembly takes effect after June 15, 2013, then each participating utility other than a combination utility shall file with the Commission, within 45 days after such effective date, a plan for accelerating the commencement of the utility's meter deployment schedule approved in the final Commission order on rehearing entered in Docket No. 12-0298; the Commission shall reopen the most recent proceeding in which it entered an order pursuant to subsection (e) of Section 16-108.6 of this Act and within 90 days after the utility's filing shall, after notice and hearing, enter an amendatory approves or approves as modified order that accelerated plan, provided that if there was no such prior proceeding the Commission shall open a new proceeding and within 90 days after the utility's filing shall, after notice and hearing, enter an order that approves or approves as modified such accelerated plan.
+(C) if the Commission has not initiated a proceeding pursuant to subsection (e) of Section 16-108.6 of this Act prior to May 22, 2013 (the effective date of Public Act 98-15), then the utility shall file with the Commission, within 45 days after such effective date, a plan for accelerating the commencement of the utility's meter deployment schedule approved in the final Commission order on rehearing entered in Docket No. 12-0298 and the Commission shall, after notice and hearing, approve or approve as modified such plan within 90 days after the

+1 utility's filing.

-Any schedule for meter deployment approved by the Commission pursuant to subparagraphs (1) or (2) of this subsection (1) shall take into consideration procurement times for meters and other equipment and operational issues.
-Nothing in this amendatory Act of the 98th General Assembly shall shorten or extend the end dates for the 5-year or 10-year periods set forth in subsection (b) of this Section or Section 16-108.6 of this Act.
+Any schedule for meter deployment approved by the Commission pursuant to this subsection (1) shall take into consideration procurement times for meters and other equipment and operational issues.
+Nothing in Public Act 98-15 shall shorten or extend the end dates for the 5-year or 10-year periods set forth in subsection (b) of this Section or Section 16-108.6 of this Act.
 Nothing in this subsection is intended to address whether a participating utility has, or has not, satisfied any or all of the metrics and performance goals established pursuant to subsection (f) of this Section.

-(m) The provisions of this amendatory Act of the 98th General Assembly are severable under Section 1.31 of the
+- 12 (m) The provisions of Public Act 98-15 are severable under 13 Section 1.31 of the Statute on Statutes. - 14 (Source: P.A.
+102-1031, eff.
+5-27-22; 103-154, eff.
+6-30-23.) - Section 99.

-HB3975 Enrolled

-LRB098 15537 RPS 50567 b

-Statute on Statutes.

-(Source: P.A.
-97-616, eff.
-10-26-11; 97-646, eff.
-12-30-11; 98-15, eff.
-5-22-13.)

-Section 99.
 Effective date.
-This Act takes effect on June 1, 2015.
+This Act takes effect upon becoming law.